The Do’s and Don’ts of Service Desk Implementation

 Do – Hold a kickoff meeting with ALL stakeholders

 - The primary goal of the kickoff meeting is to pull together the client and provider teams and clarify what is being implemented for services, understand who the key players are for the exchange of information, client and provider expectations, and when the target go-live date is for the start of services.

 Don’t – Provide only some environment or process information

 - Less effective, or lack of meetings, and superficial document review lead to missed or confused critical information and flawed processes.
 This affects not only the go-live date, but ongoing end-user support as well.
 If the Level 1 service desk is less effective, those unnecessarily escalated support requests will affect the high-tiered IT teams, possibly derailing strategic IT projects.

 Do – Have a robust Discovery process that includes documentation review

-- The Discovery process is the most critical component in an implementation.
+- The Discovery Process is the most critical component in an implementation.
 Internal support groups work directly with the provider to share important information about the environment.
 The exchange of information includes reviewing existing documentation and making recommendations for improving or changing to new processes.
-This transfer of knowledge enables the provider’s team to be more effective on day one and diminishes the impact to user support as the new provider learns the environment.
+This transfer of knowledge enables the provider’s team to be more effective on Day One and diminishes the impact on user support as the new provider learns the environment.